 Badelt / Zimmer: Excerpt from Pirates of the Caribbean: “The Curse of the Black Pearl” (2003)

 To Register for this program please complete the reservation form (click here to download pdf).
+NEW FORM

 The KSO does not offer transportation to concerts.
 To assist schools with arranging transportation to these concerts we encourage you to click the links provided for resources available to schools in our area: ArtsLinks located in Cincinnati has an ArtsBus program for schools located within the I-275 Beltway, and Target offers field trip grants to fund the cost of buses.